JANorman/SilexDocker/README.md

 Silex with Docker
 =================

-This is a sample application that has the Silex PHP framework bundled in a docker container.
+This is a base template for a [Silex](http://silex.sensiolabs.org/) application with Nginx and PHP-FPM, all inside a docker container.

 # License
 Copyright 2014 James Norman